-Congratulations to Dr. Ian Wilson, the newly appointed Director of the Chester Ronning Centre.
+Congratulations to professor Ian Wilson, the newly appointed Director of the Chester Ronning Centre.
 See the official announcement from Dean Allen Berger, posted below.

 Dear friends and supporters of the Chester Ronning Centre,